Toyota Fortuner: Philippines

 The second generation Fortuner was launched in the Philippines on 14 January 2016 with two new diesel engines (2.8-litre and 2.4-litre), and an updated 2.7-litre petrol engine.
 Initial grade levels were the entry-level G and top-spec V.

 In August 2017, the Fortuner was refreshed for the 2018 model year.
 Rear disc brakes became standard on all grades along with other upgrades.
 The Fortuner became the best-selling car in the Philippines in 2017.

 The facelifted Fortuner was launched in the Philippines on 17 October 2020.
 It is offered in 2.4 G, 2.4 V, 2.8 Q and 2.8 LTD grade levels with the 2.7 G petrol variant being discontinued.

 In September 2021, the Fortuner received another feature list upgrade.
+The V grade received the alloy wheel design of the Q grade.

+In December 2023, the Fortuner was updated for the 2024 model year.
+The Q grade received the same styling as the LTD grade except using a monotone paint finish.
+All grades received 7 airbags as standard while the V models and up received a 9-inch infotainment system with wireless Apple CarPlay.

 Russia

 The Fortuner went on sale in Russia in October 2017.
-The Fortuner sold in Russia is only available in 4×4 with 2.8-litre turbo-diesel and 2.7-litre petrol engines, with either five-speed manual or six-speed automatic gearbox.
-Four grade choices are offered: Standard, Comfort, Elegance and Prestige.
-Fortuners sold in the Russian market are imported from Thailand.
+The Fortuner sold in Russia was only available in 4×4 with 2.8-litre turbo-diesel and 2.7-litre petrol engines, with either five-speed manual or six-speed automatic gearbox.
+Four grade choices were offered: Standard, Comfort, Elegance and Prestige.
+Fortuners sold in the Russian market were imported from Thailand.

+It was discontinued in 2022 after Toyota ceased sales in Russia, following the Russian invasion of Ukraine.

+South Africa

+The Fortuner was launched in South Africa on 31 March 2016 with three grades; Entry, Standard and High.
+For engines, there were four options available: 2.4-litre turbo-diesel, 2.8-litre turbo-diesel, 2.7-litre petrol and 4.0-litre V6 petrol.
+All variants came standard with rear-wheel drive and 4x4 came as standard on the 4.0-litre V6 petrol but optional on the 2.8-litre turbo-diesel.

+The facelifted Fortuner was launched in South Africa in November 2020.
+The petrol engines were removed from the lineup and manual transmission option for 2.8-litre turbo-diesel was no longer available.
+The 2.8-litre turbo-diesel 48V mild hybrid (MHEV) option was introduced to the lineup in March 2024, and the sportier GR Sport trim was introduced as the flagship variant in March 2025.